-Brand Names: Clinagen LA 40, Delestrogen, Dep Gynogen, Depo-Estradiol, Estragyn LA 5, Gynogen LA 20, Menaval-20
+Brand Names: Clinagen LA 40, Delestrogen, Dep Gynogen, Depo-Estradiol, Depogen, Dioval 40, Dioval XX, Dura-Estrin, Duragen, Estra-C, Estragyn LA 5, Estra-V 40, Estro-Cyp, Estro-Span 40, Gynogen LA 20, Medidiol 10, Menaval-20, Valergen

-Estradiol is a form of estrogen.
-Estrogen is a female sex hormone necessary for many processes in the body.
+Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

 What are the possible side effects of estradiol injection?

 Call your doctor at once if you have:

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.